michaelhelvey/vault.io/README.md

 # Vault.io

 Vault.io is an open source project that creates a server which serves as the collective notebook of a group of users.
+I wrote it up one Sunday afternoon for fun for me and my college roomates.

 ## Docs